-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Governors; - regular reviews by the Finance, Estates and General Purpose Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - · clearly defined purchasing (asset purchase or capital investment) guidelines; - · delegation of authority and segregation of duties; - · identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Governors; - regular reviews by the Finance, Estates and General Purpose Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - · delegation of authority and segregation of duties; - · identification and management of risks.

 The board of governors has appointed its external auditors to perform a supplementary programme of work on internal controls.
 The role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
 Visits are undertaken on a termly basis, following which reports are presented to the Board of Governors for review.
 No material control weaknesses have been advised.
+Governors are satisfied that the function has been delivered effectively.

-GOVERNANCE STATEMENT (CONTINUED)
+GOVERNANCE STATEMENT